Atlantic City, New Jersey: Tourism district

 In July 2010, Governor Chris Christie announced that a state takeover of the city and local government "was imminent".
-Comparing regulations in Atlantic City to an "antique car", Atlantic City regulatory reform is a key piece of Governor Chris Christie's plan, unveiled on July 22, to reinvigorate an industry mired in a four-year slump in revenue and hammered by fresh competition from casinos in the surrounding states of Delaware, Pennsylvania, Connecticut, and more recently, Maryland.
+Comparing regulations in Atlantic City to an "antique car", Atlantic City regulatory reform was a key piece of Governor Chris Christie's plan to reinvigorate an industry mired in a four-year slump in revenue and hammered by fresh competition from casinos in the surrounding states of Delaware, Pennsylvania, Connecticut, and more recently, Maryland.
 In January 2011, Chris Christie announced the creation of the Atlantic City Tourism District, a state-run district encompassing the boardwalk casinos, the marina casinos, the Atlantic City Outlets, and Bader Field.
 Fairleigh Dickinson University's PublicMind poll surveyed New Jersey voters' attitudes on the takeover.
-February 16, 2011, survey showed that 43% opposed the measure while 29% favored direct state oversight.
+A February 2011 survey showed that 43% opposed the measure while 29% favored direct state oversight.
 The poll also found that even South Jersey voters expressed opposition to the plan; 40% reported they opposed the measure and 37% reported they were in favor of it.

 On April 29, 2011, the boundaries for the state-run tourism district were set.
-The district would include heavier police presence, as well as beautification and infrastructure improvements.
+The district would include heavier police presence, as well as beautification projects and infrastructure improvements.
 The CRDA would oversee all functions of the district and make changes to attract new businesses and attractions.
 New construction has already resulted in cases of eminent domain being used to seize properties for development.

-The tourism district would comprise several key areas in the city; the Marina District, Ducktown, Chelsea, South Inlet, Bader Field, and Gardner's Basin.
+The tourism district would comprise several key areas in the city: the Marina District, Ducktown, Chelsea, South Inlet, Bader Field, and Gardner's Basin.
 Also included are 10 roadways that lead into the district, including several in the city's northern end, or North Beach.
 Gardner's Basin, which is home to the Atlantic City Aquarium, was initially left out of the tourism district, while a residential neighborhood in the Chelsea section was removed from the final boundaries, owing to complaints from the city.
 Also, the inclusion of Bader Field in the district was controversial and received much scrutiny from mayor Lorenzo Langford, who cast the lone "no" vote on the creation of the district citing its inclusion.